-- Status of Women will provide midterm and final report templates to successful applicants.
+- The ministry will provide midterm and final report templates to successful applicants.

 - The final report must include a financial report detailing the actual amount of grant proceeds expended, to be signed by the Executive Director of the applicant organization and the board treasurer.

-- The final report must also contain information about the project, program, conference, event or training, including: project outcomes, lessons learned and success stories to share in the Status of Women ministry’s communications materials.
+- The final report must also contain information about the project, program, conference, event or training, including: project outcomes, lessons learned and success stories to share in the ministry’s communications materials.